ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

-1. Many of the implementation details specified in {{RFC4122}} involve trade offs that are neither possible to specify for all applications nor necessary to produce interoperable implementations.
+1. Many of the implementation details specified in RFC4122 involved trade offs that are neither possible to specify for all applications nor necessary to produce interoperable implementations.

-1.  {{RFC4122}} does not distinguish between the requirements for generation of a UUID versus an application which simply stores one, which are often different.
+1. RFC4122 did not distinguish between the requirements for generation of a UUID versus an application which simply stores one, which are often different.